How to manage your user accounts in Risk Cloud

 The Users page is divided into three tabs - Active Users, External Users, and Deactivated Users.

 - Active Users can login into Risk Cloud, receive notifications, be selected in User Fields.
 Active Users count against your license count depending on their platform permissions (Tiers)

 - External Users are users who have previous been assigned a form to complete.
 These users must be outside of your organization and will have access only to a specific Record in a specific Record with a unique tokenized link.

-- Disabled Users contain all formerly Active Users who no longer have access to Risk Cloud.
+- Deactivated Users contain all formerly Active Users who no longer have access to Risk Cloud.

-Click the red circle backslash symbol to the far right of the user row to disable the user.
-The user will then be moved to the Disabled Users tab.
+Click the red circle backslash symbol to the far right of the user row to deactivate the user.
+The user will then be moved to the Deactivated Users tab.

-To re-enable a user, click the Disabled Users tab, then click on the blue checkmark to the right of their name.
+To re-enable a user, click the Deactivated Users tab, then click on the blue checkmark to the right of their name.
 This user will the be moved to the Active Users tab.

 To access user Details click on the pencil icon next to the user's email address.
 Here you can update: